 Since returning, Deidre has created a private YouTube channel to share reflections on experiences, hoping to inspire others on a similar journey.
 She also hopes that sharing the knowledge she is learning will make others feel prouder of their authentic selves.

-“It’s been an amazing summer; I feel like I can be a different person.”
+“It’s been an amazing summer; I feel like I came back a different person.”

 This month, the IWCL participants will meet in Alberta to share the progress they have made with their projects and to complete their certificates.